raylutz/daffodil/README.md

 - if multiple columns are specified, they will be returned in the original orientation in a consistent daf instance copied from the original, and with the data specified.

 Please note: operations on columns is relatively inefficient.
 Try to avoid working on one column at a time.
-Instead, use .apply() or .reduce() and handle any manipulations of all columns at the same time, and select them with the cols parameter at that time.
+Instead, use .apply() or .reduce() and handle any manipulations without dropping columns, and select them with the cols parameter at that time.

       `my_daf[2, 3]`     -- select cell at row 2, col 3 and return value.
       `my_daf[2]`        -- select row 2, including all columns, return a list.